Search for Important Questions

 2. Discuss the situation of Human Rights in India.

-3. What is the meaning of Crisis of Values?
+3. What is the Nature of Consumerism in India?

 1. Give the meaning of human rights in Indian Constitution.